lsparrish/retro-language/extensions/sqlite/README.rst

 Option 1
 ~~~~~~~~
-Put the *sqlite.rx* in the directory with your image, and do:
+Put the *sql.rx* in the directory with your image, and do:

 ::